The Power to Believe Tour Box

-The Power To Believe Tour Box is an interview and outtakes compilation album by King Crimson.
+The Power To Believe Tour Box is an interview and outtakes compilation album by the English progressive rock band King Crimson.
 It is packaged in a DVD snapcase and includes a 20-page booklet with photographs, equipment lists and extra notes regarding the albums and tours.
 It was initially available only from the merchandise booth on their 2003 tour dates.